FXIhub/hummingbird/docs/index.rst

 built and published on the website after every commit to the ``Hummingbird`` repository.

-There are two ways to edit documentation, online using the Bitbucket built-in editor, or offline using your favourite text editor.
+There are two ways to edit documentation, online using the Github built-in editor, or offline using your favourite text editor.

 Online Editing
 ^^^^^^^^^^^^^^

-Simply click on the ``Edit on Bitbucket`` button at the top of the desired page in
+Simply click on the ``Edit on Github`` button at the top of the desired page in
 `spidocs.readthedocs.org <http://spidocs.readthedocs.org>`_.
 This will
-take you to the Bitbucket page corresponding to the source of the page.
+take you to the Github page corresponding to the source of the page.
 Click on the ``Edit`` button, due the changes you want, and finally commit.